centaurreader/rpg/README.md

   - [x] Overpower: critical hit chance
     - [x] check in get damage
     - [x] different hit indicator
-  - [ ] Cleave: chance to strike twice
+  - [x] Cleave: chance to strike twice
-    - [ ] check for buff in rollDamage (this should apply hit twice, including drain, etc.)
+    - [x] check for buff in rollDamage (this should apply hit twice, including drain, etc.)
-    - [ ] different hit indicator
+    - [x] different hit indicator
   - [ ] Alchemist: gain health pot when you go to an area
+- [ ] upgrade UI
   - [ ] display upgrades in character screen
   - [ ] use game win modal as death modal (show stats, equip, upgrades, etc)
   - [ ] buy upgrade on death
     - [ ] only allow to buy one upgrade
   - [ ] start new game w/ upgrades
   - [ ] start new game w/o upgrades (reset progress)
 - [ ] tweet stats on win/death?
 - [ ] pwa compliance
   - [x] add manifest, sw
   - [ ] test deployed and installed cache changing
 - [ ] (bug) space bar triggers attack while in modals
+- [x] (bug) you will die before being healed by level up causing you to have HP but still get game over